Beyond the buzz, do you need a customer data platform?

 What are the types of CDPs?

-There’s a multitude of CDPs out there made for businesses of all shapes and sizes.
 They have been categorized by many vendors, Gartner, and the CDP Institute which is the vendor neutral industry organization for CDP vendors.
 Understanding the specific goals and use requirements is essential to considering what packaged solution might be appropriate candidates for a tech stack for customer data management and marketing.

 Four Types of CDP by functional focus: